aws/eks-anywhere/docs/content/en/docs/getting-started/optional/irsa.md

 	1. After the cluster is created you can grant service accounts access to the role by modifying the trust relationship.
 See the [How to use trust policies with IAM Roles](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/) for more information on trust policies.
 Refer to [Configure the trust relationship for the OIDC provider's IAM Role](#configure-the-trust-relationship-for-the-oidc-providers-iam-role) for a working example.

-### Create the EKS Anywhere cluster
+### Create (or upgrade) the EKS Anywhere cluster

-When creating the EKS Anywhere cluster, you need to configure the kube-apiserver's `service-account-issuer` flag so it can issue and mount projected service account tokens in pods.
+When creating (or upgrading) the EKS Anywhere cluster, you need to configure the kube-apiserver's `service-account-issuer` flag so it can issue and mount projected service account tokens in pods.
 For this, use the value obtained in the first section for `$ISSUER_HOSTPATH` as the `service-account-issuer`.
 Configure the kube-apiserver by setting this value through the EKS Anywhere cluster spec:
 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1
 kind: Cluster